indeedeng/imhotep/docs/overview.md

     <td valign="top">The required time range filter.
 [Read more][timerange]. </td>
   <tr>
     <td valign="top">`where`</td>
-    <td valign="top">Specifies which documents to include in the query.
-Fields that are available are appropriate to the index you selected in from.
-If you leave this control empty, IQL considers all documents.
+    <td valign="top">A conditional expression that specifies which documents to include in the results.
+Available fields are specific to the index you selected in **from**.
+If you leave this control empty, IQL considers all documents in the time range given.
 [Read more][filtering].  </td>
   <tr>
     <td valign="top">`group by`</td>
-    <td valign="top">Specifies how to group the documents so that you can retrieve aggregated stats.
+    <td valign="top">A list of expressions that specify how to group the documents for aggregated stats.
 If you leave this control empty, the client places all documents into a single group.
 [Read more][aggregating]. </td>
   <tr>
     <td valign="top">`select`</td>
-    <td valign="top">Specifies the metrics to compute for each aggregated group.
-If you leave this control empty, the client returns a count of all documents in each group.
+    <td valign="top">A comma-separated list of the metrics to compute for each aggregated group.
+If you leave this control empty (equivalent to entering the `count()` expression), the client returns a count of all documents in each group.
 [Read more][metrics].</td>
   <tr>
     <td valign="top">`Settings > Row limit`</td>
-    <td valign="top">Specifies the maximum number of rows to return.
+    <td valign="top">The maximum number of rows to return.
 When you run any query, all rows are computed and cached, even if you specify a row limit.
 This means that specifying a row limit has no effect on the load the query places on the backend.</td>
 </table>